maggyl/maggyl.github.io/_pages/about.md

     date: summers of 2012 and 2013
 ---

 My four character strengths are: critical thinking, curiosity, creativity and love of learning.
-I am currently honing my critical thinking and making use of my curiosity and creativity in the pursuit of a PhD, as part of my employment at [Zenseact](https://zenseact.com).
+I am currently honing my critical thinking and making use of my curiosity and creativity in the pursuit of a PhD as part of my employment at [Zenseact](https://zenseact.com).
 Outside of work I enjoy spending time with my kids and my life partner, Cecilia.
 We live in a house in Pixbo together with our two cats, two bunnies and a small flock of chickens.
-My creativity is further expressed through [music](/music/) and [photography](/photo/), and I enjoy reading to feed my curiosity and love of learning.
-I also enjoy yoga and walks in nature.
+My creativity is further expressed through [music](/music/) (especially singing) and [photography](/photo/) and enjoy reading to feed my curiosity and love of learning.
+While absorbing (and hopefully creating?) knowledge and insights I also enjoy yoga and walks in nature.

 Beyond showcasing my professional achievements in the form of [publications](/publications/) and [patents](/patents/), I aim for this site to be a collection of interesting contributions I have made also in other areas of my life.
 You can find a selection of photographies [here](/photo/) and some recordings of me singing [here](/music/).